mbucchia/VirtualDesktop-OpenXR/README.md

 # Contributors

+Logo and icons designed by Smitty.

 Special thanks to the following individuals for their contributions:

 - Vladimir Dranyonkov
 - Pavel Skakov
+- DJSlane

 # Very special thanks